AFLplusplus/AFLplusplus/README.md

 The following options are available when you instrument with afl-clang-fast or
 afl-clang-lto:

- * Splitting integer, string, float and switch compares so afl++ can easier solve these.
-This is an important option if you do not have a very good good and large input corpus.
+ * Splitting integer, string, float and switch comparisons so afl++ can easier solve these.
+This is an important option if you do not have a very good and large input corpus.
 This technique is called laf-intel or COMPCOV.
    To use this set the following environment variable before compiling the
    target: `export AFL_LLVM_LAF_ALL=1`
    You can read more about this in [llvm/README.laf-intel.md](llvm/README.laf-intel.md)